mfgruschow/synth-maker/interface/README.md

 # Functionality:

 The app consists of a 4x8 grid of 48 note blocks.
 You should be able to left click on a note block and select the chord you want it to be.
 You can then click and drag that note across the other blocks to propagate them.
 There will also be a BPM adjuster at the top of the screen to speed up/slow down the song, and an instrument selector.
 The final piece of functionality is the ability to download a midi file that is compatible with Garage Band.

 ## Future functionality:

 Be able to add quarter notes/eighth notes.
 Mobile functionlity for tablets.
+Key changes.

 # React + TypeScript + Vite